irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 Copy over a couple of files, be careful not to overwrite anything important.= $ cp /c/Git\ hub/textfile.txt /c/Users/nadja/Downloads

 11.mv (Move)
+Quiz
+How do you rename a file called cat to dog?=